The troubled nation of Zefra needs your help!

 The international media are watching closely.
 Some agencies have embedded reporters with military units.
 The New Straits Times (based in Singapore), who's owners seem to have a commercial connection with TOKEN, have reporters with Daloon military units, including the Special Forces.
 Their reporters are also active in Zefra, especially with the humanitarian organizations.

 Other countries in the region have their own interests in various possible outcomes.
-These countries include New Anatolia and Neonaxos (as small players).
+These countries include New Anatolia and Neonaxos (as small players) and China (not previously a regional leader, but more interested now in local national resources and in possible military bases).
 Also interested are Australia, New Zealand, Singapore, and the Philippines; these are closely aligned with the US, but have unique concerns about developments so close to home -- and are troubled that the US and the Europeans do not grasp many of the local issues and their relationship with the troubles in Zefra.

 The new Zefran President claims he has the support of his people and that he wishes to bring peace to the nation, soon to be followed by prosperity for all.
 He has announced that there is a spirit of cooperation with the international forces that are arriving in the region to help.
 Of course, he emphasizes, this assistance should be consistent with the traditions of Zefra, where the president is the "father of the people".
 He has also demanded that the foreigners do only what needs to be done to deal with the insurrection, and then leave immediately; anything less would be an affront to the national sovereignty of Zefra.